 Reverend Lovejoy: Aw, that's super!

-Ned Flanders himself has a brief crisis of faith after the death of Maude.
+Ned Flanders himself has a brief crisis of faith when his house is destroyed by a tornado (in a clear homage to the Book of Job, mentioned above) and then again with the death of his wife Maude.

 South Park: Kyle loses his belief in God after Cartman gets a million dollar inheritance and buys his own theme park, while Kyle gets diagnosed with hemorrhoids.
 His faith is restored when he sees Cartman lose all his money, which Stan interprets was The Plan by God to punish Cartman the whole time.